tobya/DevRoute/README.md

 # DevRoute
-A laravel package.
+A Laravel package.

-Adds a Dev Routes routing file where you can store routes that are available for local testing, but unavailable in production.
+Adds a `/dev` routes routing file `devroutes.php` where you can store routes that are available for local testing, but unavailable in production.

-All the routes will be **unavailable** if your
+All the routes will be available if

+> APP_ENV=local

+but **unavailable** if your

 > APP_ENV=production

-Very useful when you have testing routes that you definitely dont want available when running in production.
+This is very useful when you have testing routes that you definitely dont want available when running in production.

 ##Installation

 > composer require tobya/devroute
 >

-Once installed will create a file routes/devroutes.php
+Once installed will create a file `routes/devroutes.php`

-Place any dev routes in this file, they are all prefixed with 'dev'.  'dev' routes have the standard web middlewares.
+Place any dev routes in this file, they are all prefixed with '/dev'.  'dev' routes have the standard web middlewares.

 ````php